rory-bedford/antelop-docs/docs/source/python/run.rst

 * Parameter consistency: the parameters passed to the function should be recorded exactly.
 * Dependency consistency: the exact environment in which you are running your analysis should be recorded.

 Now, some of these challenges are already addressed by widely used tools in the community.
-For example, for the final point of dependency consistency, tools such as virtual environments (eg conda), or containers (eg singularity), should be used to exactly reproduce the environment in which the function was run, and are widely distributed with the code repository accompanying a publication.
+For example, for the final point of dependency consistency, tools such as virtual environments (eg conda), or containers (eg singularity), should be used to reproduce the environment in which the function was run, and are widely distributed with the code repository accompanying a publication.
 Data availability is addressed by a number of tools as described in `DataJoint's documentation <https://datajoint.com/docs/core/datajoint-python/0.14/publish-data/>`_.
 For example, you can provide access to your MySQL database to the community, or export your data to a format such as NWB for sharing, or containerise your database in Docker with a SQL dump so users can run their own instance of your database.
 We provide additional functionality on top of these methods, designed to be used alongside them, that rigourously checks the consistency of the data when sharing for a publication.

 Reproducibility file
 ^^^^^^^^^^^^^^^^^^^^